E-ricus/font-manager/README.md

 A simple CLI to manage fonts on Linux

 ## WIP!!
+Not usable yet
+Rewrite of my [font-manager-cli](https://github.com/E-ricus/font-manager-cli) to learn zig.

 ## About
 This utility simplifies managing fonts inside of the terminal.